 Tom first showed his athletic talent as a senior at Robbinsdale (Minnesota) High School by finishing fifth at the cross country state meet and second in the indoor mile.
 After graduation, he became a member of Roy Griak's first recruiting class at the University of Minnesota in 1963.
 As a Gopher, Tom was a member of the 1964 Big Ten champion cross country team, finishing fourth individually.
 Heinonen won a Big Ten title at three-miles and earned All-American distinction at six-miles in his senior year.
 Tom continued racing after college, clocking the fastest marathon time by an American in 1968 (2:18:30), representing the USA at the World Cross Country Championships the same year, and winning the 1969 AAU Marathon title.
 His wife Janet ran a 3:00 marathon, wrote two books on running, produced two long-standing newsletters about issues in international track & field, and now works on behalf on scholars from rural high schools in Kenya.
 Their son Erik and daughter Liisa both ran at the NCAA level.

 Tom has now brought his success to the club setting.
 Beginning with a small corps of runners in 2003, he's built the program both in size and scope.
 In 2007, he added two more national championships to his tally, as the team took home NIRCA cross country championships for both men and women.
-The Club men won again in 2012.
+The Club men won again in 2012 and 2016.
 He has guided Club athletes who have gone on to join the NCAA team at Oregon.
 Tom has molded the Club into a group which enjoys running together and racing at all levels of collegiate competition.

 Oregon Track Coach Legends - goducks.com